ioBroker/ioBroker.docs/docs/en/admin/settings.md

 You can send different amounts of information.
 This scope can be selected on the left.

-The exact form in which this data is sent is then displayed on the right.
+The exact form in which this data is sent is then displayed on the right-hand side.
 This data is evaluated absolutely anonymously.